electricherd/audiobookfinder/README.md

 * easy cross compile (and test) for raspberry (v1 and v2, v3)... ok the tui update needs adjustment

 yet in plan:
+* nicer timer (until I got tokio timers), at least threadpool
 * mDNS network fun
+* more traits (serialization, iterator, etc. when it makes sense and fun)
 * further lifetimes optimizations
-* nicer timer
-* client/server authorization/management in a safe way (some small crypto)
+* client/server authorization/management in a safe way (some small crypto with [thrussh](https://pijul.org/thrussh/))
-* exchange of data over net
+* exchange of data over net (probably searialization using [serde](https://docs.serde.rs/serde/))
 * internationalization (which is not really supported yet by Rust)
 * a good and fast data collection
 * [futures](https://tokio.rs/docs/getting-started/futures/) and ([tokio](https://tokio.rs/)) for async behavior and for networking